jameseck/jh/README.md

+ssh - ssh to a node, or pick a node from a list to ssh to query - just get a list of nodes back
+ - fact matching to pick hosts
+ - dump of all facts for all matching hosts

-ssh - ssh to a node, or pick a node from a list to ssh to query - just get a list of nodes back run - run a simple shell command on every matching node (via ansible) ansible - use any arbitrary ansible module against every matching node listfacts - list all known facts in puppetdb/other backends
+run - run a simple shell command on every matching node (via ansible) ansible - use any arbitrary ansible module against every matching node listfacts - list all known facts in puppetdb/other backends

+output templates:
+ - standard output will be a table
+ - json
+ - yaml

 global args: